nkamatam/Exams/CDA/AWS CDA.md

 ### Dynamodb Provisioned Throughput**
 **DynamoDB read and write capacity units**
 * DDB Provisioned Thoughput is measured in  capacity units
-* When you create a table, you mention the requirements in terms of READ and WRITE capacity units
+* When you create a table, you mention the requirements in terms of READ and WRITE capacity units (unless you specify AUTO SCALING)
 * 1 x  WRITE CU = 1 x 1 KB Write/Sec
 * 1 x READ CU =
 	* 1 x Strong Consistent Read of 4KB/Sec